Why Do I Feel Nauseous After Drinking Water?

-Drinking water rapidly can cause the stomach acid to dilute, which is made much worse if you suffer from acid reflux or gastroesophageal reflux disease (GERD).
+Drinking water rapidly can cause stomach acid to dilute, which is made much worse if you suffer from acid reflux or gastroesophageal reflux disease (GERD).
 If you’re experiencing nausea often after drinking water, it might be due to either of these diseases.

 5. The Water Was Contaminated

 A common reason for nausea after drinking water is contamination.
-If you find that water from a particular source is causing your nausea, such as from your well, then it’s likely due to contamination.
+If you find that water from a particular source is causing your nausea, such as from your well, it’s likely due to contamination.